Abdelrahman-Aldesoky/Server-Client-Application-Rust/SOLUTION.md

 ### 1. Introduction

-Provide a brief overview of the project, its objectives, and the purpose of the `solution.md` file.
 This document outlines the identified issues within the original implementation, the fixes applied, and the enhancements made to improve the project's robustness and performance.

 ### 2. Identified Bugs